agustinlozano/agustinlozano/README.md

 3+ years of experience as a frontend developer with a background in building, testing, and maintaining web-based applications.
 Problem-solving abilities, understanding of web performance, and strong communication skills.

 • **AI Stack**
-- Cursor + MCPs
-- Claude for coding
+- Cursor + Claude for coding
 - GPT + Grok research & planning
 - ▲ AI SDK TypeScript toolkit
 - ▲ V0 UI